XianFN/XianFN/README.md

 ## :blue_book: Monopoly Game

-Starting a monopoly game in JAva using Eclipse, it was left unfinished as I decided that it was not worth doing in JAVA
+Starting a monopoly game in Java using Eclipse, it was left unfinished as I decided that it was not worth doing in JAVA

 :seedling: https://github.com/XianFN/XianPoly